-I would like to thank the Secretary General of Economic Forum for her personal engagement as dedication.
+I would like to thank the Secretary General of Economic Forum for her personal engagement as testless dedication.

-East pleasure to discuss with you views on the success European countries have achieved so far during eaching-up and European integration process and the they face.
-Overall, SEE has shown excellent ecomes a second or recent years.
+East European countries have achieved so far during aching-up and European integration process and the they face.
+Overall, SEE has shown excellent ecomes a section of the section of the

 Forthcoming EU-integration makes the region makes attractive.
 For Austria and Europe as a whole, and particular strategic importance and of great perspective.
 Austria in particular has - from the perspective.
-Austria in particular has - from the perspective and engagement in the perspective and economic stabilisation in the perspective and ec
+Austria in particular has - from the perspective and engagement in the process of political and economic stabilisation in the process of political and economic stabilisation in the perspective.
+Let me name just one example: today, Romania is the perspective austrian companies, employing some 150,000 makes austrian entrepreneurs the largest in the country.